rokbenko/ai-playground/openai-tutorials/3-GUI_personal_math_tutor/README.md

 ## 🧠 Learning goal 🧠

 - **Building a Next.js GUI for the OpenAI Assistants API `v1` beta:** We will build a user-friendly graphical user interface (i.e., GUI) using Next.js, designed to interact with the OpenAI Assistants API `v1` beta.
-This GUI will offer a ChatGPT-like experience, specifically tailored to engage with the personal math tutor built in the previous tutorial.
+This GUI will offer a ChatGPT-like experience, specifically tailored to chat with the personal math tutor built in the previous tutorial.

 <br>